qis/ace/readme.md

 ```

 ## Install
-Use archives from the build step to install the toolchain.
+Use archives from the build step.

 ### Windows
 Install toolchain on Windows.